How to Lay a Patio

 Step 7

 Being careful not to rush, continue laying paving slabs, making sure you leave gaps between each, for the jointing material later.
-You can use a thick piece of wood, or spacer to create aseptically pleasing, even spacing between each.
+You can use a thick piece of wood, or spacer to create aesthetically pleasing, even spacing between each.
 Don’t forget to keep checking the levels of your slabs are evenly laid before tapping into place.

 How to Lay a Patio step 7